Understanding the evidence

 Use these resources to support your school to plan and implement lessons that are aligned with explicit instruction principles:

-This Literacy Hub document outlines the attributes of evidence-informed phonics instruction, which align with the principles of explicit direct instruction (EDI).
+This Literacy Hub document outlines the attributes of evidence-informed phonics instruction, which align with the principles of explicit instruction.
 This resource includes a flowchart outlining the steps involved in a phonics lesson and review, highlighting how the I do, We do and You do components are incorporated.
 You will also find a sample phonics lesson and examples of skill application tasks.

-This ready-to-use slide pack from the Literacy Hub is a sample interactive phonics lesson, aligned with an explicit direct instruction (EDI) model.
-This resource is supported by the sample EDI phonics worksheet (beginner).
-A sample lesson and worksheet are also available at the standard level: sample EDI phonics lesson (standard); sample EDI worksheet (standard).
+This ready-to-use slide pack from the Literacy Hub is a sample interactive phonics lesson, aligned with an explicit instruction model.
+This resource is supported by the sample phonics worksheet (beginner).
+A sample lesson and worksheet are also available at the standard level: sample phonics lesson (standard); sample worksheet (standard).

 Whole-school curriculum approach